 How to kill time in England when stuck waiting for a new Driver’s License and International Driver’s Permit to arrive from Australia?
-A road trip to the beautiful Cornish coast, of course…
+A road trip to southwest England’s captivating Cornish coast…

 Time is ticking on and Reg is getting itchy wheels to go on a new adventure.